sliang-youyou/CompGen_project/README.md

 *If encounter any choice of parameters not mentioned here, choose the default values*

+# Results
+The dn/ds analysis results are presented in json formats, which can be visualized with [Hyphy Vision](http://vision.hyphy.org/).

 Thank you for reading through our methods.
 We look forward to your suggestions on our project.